BUR MARIGOLD

 Click on each photo thumbnail to enlarge.

 This native annual usually grows to 1-3 feet, but sometimes up to 6 feet tall.
 The erect or reclining stems root where they touch moist ground.
-The leaves are lance-shaped; they clasp the stems (B,C).
-The flowers, up to 2 inches across, consist of bright yellow petal-like ray florets surrounding a yellow and black-speckled disk (A).
-Identified by its large yellow flowers and the clasping leaves.
+The stalkless, leaves are narrowly lance-shaped clasping the stems (D,E).
+Showy flowers, up to 2 inches across, consist of 8 bright yellow petal-like ray florets surrounding the yellow central disk florets (A,B).
+Flower heads usually nod as they mature.
+The dark brown seeds have up to 4 barbed spines designed to attach to anything that might pass their way, even quite tightly knit clothing!

-After the massive flood of the flood plain along the Missouri in 2011, this species was found flowering in abundance in Fontenelle Forest in late October in sandy, dryer soil (D-F).
+After the massive flood along the Missouri in 2011, this species was abundant in Fontenelle Forest on sandy, drier soil as late as October.

-The flower heads nod when mature.
-The dark brown seeds have long spines which stick to animal fur and clothing.
-Hence the other common name, Nodding Beggar-Ticks.
+The flower heads which nod when mature and the dark brown seeds with long spines that stick to animal fur and clothing are responsible for its alternate common name, Nodding Beggar-Ticks.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.